chr33s/vite-plugin-cloudflare-tunnel/README.md

 **"API token invalid"**
 - Check your token has all required permissions
 - Ensure the token isn't expired
-- If using Wrangler integration, verify your `~/.wrangler/config/default.toml` contains a valid `api_token`

 **"Tunnel connection failed"**
 - Check your internet connection